unlocomqx/addons-docs/docs/src/dynamicproduct/product-config/13-grids.md

 <img srcset="/images/grids-imported.jpg 2x" class="padding border">

 ::: tip
-For decimal number, use the dot instead of the comma.
+For decimal numbers, use the dot instead of the comma.
 For example, write `10.5` instead of `10,5`
 :::